matthewbaggett/matthewbaggett.github.io/index.md

 ### Senior PHP Developer
 *Kiesproduct B.V: September 2019 - January 2021*
-* Buildout of highly scalable data ingest pipeline to digest data from thousands of feeds in diverse formats.
+* build-out of highly scalable data ingest pipeline to digest data from thousands of feeds in diverse formats.
-* Buildout of new platform, greenfield build on PHP7.4, Slim Router, Elastic Search, RDS Serverless, parallelized process workers.
+* build-out of new platform, greenfield build on PHP7.4, Slim Router, Elastic Search, RDS Serverless, parallelized process workers.
-* Buildout of brand new multi-cloud architecture, using best-practice infrastructure-as-code tools, highly available, highly scalable clusters of small worker machines to achieve multi-region failure-tolerance.
+* build-out of brand new multi-cloud architecture, using best-practice infrastructure-as-code tools, highly available, highly scalable clusters of small worker machines to achieve multi-region failure-tolerance.
 * Transitioned company to using better (aiming for best) practices, including migration to Git, automated build pipelines, security and access controls, code quality review (automated, and manual).

 ### Senior PHP Developer